 You Are The "Rich"

 By the way, if you are a middle-class American, Canadian, Brit, Aussie, German, etc., you are rich or wealthy at least compared to the average world citizen.
 You're in the top 5% of the world in terms of earnings.
 When, as a middle-class American, I used to read the words of Jesus and James about “woe to the rich,” I would automatically filter them out as not applicable to me, thinking, “I'm not rich; that's Bill Gates or Donald Trump.”
 Compared to the people of the Bible, all Westerners today are rich.
 We all suffer from the issues that are brought up about the rich like being spiritually naked, poor and blind (Rev 3:17).
-It's something to pray about (for how, read Rev 3:18).
+It's something to pray about (read Rev 3:18 for how).